kylestengline/react_blog/README.md

 # Blog App

-## Implemented Create, Read and Delete actions using React and Redux
+## Implemented Create, Read and Delete actions using React with Redux

 ### Technologies used:
   - React